 Peeling the onion on intermodal data

-In the pages of LM and on this Web site, you have likely read how intermodal transportation is in a good spot for various reasons.
+In the pages of Peerless Media magazines and on our Web sites, you have likely read how intermodal transportation is in a good spot for various reasons.

 These reasons include: lower fuel costs, improving service, and major investments into rail networks, among others.
 What’s more, it has been a fact that intermodal is taking share from over the road trucking and will continue to be an area of secular growth for railroads.

 In fact, in its fourth quarter Market Trends report, which was released in February, the Intermodal Association of North America (IANA) trumpeted how:

 -2012 was a record year for intermodal container movements at roughly 13,108,672 million, which topped 2011 by 5.9 percent and the previous high in 2007 by 9.8 percent;